CyberTrainingExercise/Diamondhouse/README.md

 ### Expected Design

 The CTX is a timed trial, where the duration is partially on the cyber team's ability to complete their tasks.
-However, the land domain will have opportunities to not only protect their techy allies, but also to support and expedite their mission with optional objectives.
+However, the land domain will have opportunities to not only protect their techy allies, but also to support and expedite their mission with additional objectives.

 The CTX admin will be expected to use a space that is suitable for base defense.
 It can be performed in indoor or outdoor locations, as long as there is wireless Internet connection (a single laptop can suffice for the cyber domain).
 When implementing the CTX, keep the following in mind: